 The Tribune attempted to do the same by reproducing Muybridge’s instantaneous photographs in sketch form:

 But Muybridge’s exhibit at the Columbian Exposition was of a much grander, and riskier scale.
 According to biographer Brian Clegg, Muybridge plunked down $6,000 — over $140,000 in 2010 dollars — with the hopes that he’d make the money back on tickets and beautifully illustrated zoopraxiscope fans, some of which were painted by Thomas Eakins, and which probably also qualify as the first swag in the history of motion pictures:

 Muybridge also sold his book Descriptive Zoopraxography: Or the Science of Animal Locomotion, which featured not just elephants and baboons, but “Grecian dancing girls” and a man hitting a baseball, with instructions for how to turn the picture into your own zoopraxiscope:

-But Muybridge’s neighbors in the White City were not only the dancing girls of the “Streets of Cairo,” but an exhibit of $1,000,000 in gold coins, a model of the Eiffel Tower, and the Temple of Luxor.
-For all its technological miracles, the Columbian Exposition foresaw the Vegas Strip as much as anything else.)
+Unfortunately for Muybridge, his neighbors in the White City were not only the dancing girls of the “Streets of Cairo,” but an exhibit of $1,000,000 in gold coins, a model of the Eiffel Tower, and the Temple of Luxor.
+(For all its technological miracles, the Columbian Exposition foresaw the Vegas Strip as much as anything else.)
 He never managed to recoup his initial investment.